asternoeld/greends-pml/docs/T7_ensemble_methods.md

 - Compare MDI and permutation importance (MDA) for features which are highly correlated
 - Try removing features with high importance and compute importance again to see the effect on the remaining features
 - Conclude that importance is relative: one feature can be very important or not depending on the remaining features

+### Variable importance in generic ML models: SHAP

+There is  great interest in sound importance measures that can be applied to any ML model. **SHAP** (SHapley Additive exPlanations) is a game-theoretic approach to explain the output of any machine learning model by quantifying the contribution of each feature to individual predictions.
+It assigns an importance value (Shapley value) to each feature, representing how much it moves the model output from the average prediction.

+Check [Explainable AI explained! | #4 SHAP](https://www.youtube.com/watch?v=9haIOplEIGM) for a short and clear explanation on how SHAP works.
+The SHAP package provides many useful visualizations tools.

 ---